jordanisaacs/kernel-module-flake/README.md

 ### Remote GDB

 Remote GDB debugging is activated through the `rungdb` command (`build/run-gdb.nix`).
 It wraps GDB to provide the kernel source in the search path, loads `vmlinux`, sources the kernel gdb scripts, and then connects to the VM.
+An alias is provided `lx-symbols-nix` that runs the `lx-symbols` command with all the provided modules' nix store paths as search directories.

 ### initramfs